Wave equation: Solution of a general initial-value problem

 These formulas provide the solution for the initial-value problem for the wave equation.
 They show that the solution at a given point P, given (t, x, y, z) depends only on the data on the sphere of radius ct that is intersected by the light cone drawn backwards from P. It does not depend upon data on the interior of this sphere.
 Thus the interior of the sphere is a lacuna for the solution.
 This phenomenon is called Huygens' principle.
-It is true for odd numbers of space dimension, where for one dimension the integration is performed over the boundary of an interval with respect to the Dirac measure.
-It is not satisfied in even space dimensions.
-The phenomenon of lacunas has been extensively investigated in Atiyah, Bott and Gårding (1970, 1973).
+It is only true for odd numbers of space dimension, where for one dimension the integration is performed over the boundary of an interval with respect to the Dirac measure.